AhmedSalih3d/SPHExample/README.md

 ### Performance Diagnostics

+Neighbor rebuilds use a stable index permutation and reusable `NeighborSortScratch` buffers, moving each particle record once instead of repeatedly moving all its fields during sorting.
+Equal-cell order is preserved, including optional MDBC and kernel-output fields.
+Interaction helpers also propagate the neighbor loop's bounds-check guarantee; direct checked calls retain bounds checks.
+These changes preserve the force formulas, support radius, and integration settings.

+See [the reproducible benchmarks](benchmark/README.md) for measured speedups, numerical comparisons, and commands for profiling your own machine.

 At shutdown, the solver prints the full hierarchical run sorted by elapsed time, followed by a flattened global ranking of recorded sections by allocated bytes.
 Parent rows are inclusive of their children.
 A gray `~section~` row is